nshkrdotcom/portfolio_manager/README.md

 **AI-native personal project intelligence system - manage, track, and search across all your repositories with semantic understanding and agentic capabilities.**

+**Status: Pre-alpha.** APIs, storage formats, and workflows are unstable; expect breaking changes.
+This README targets developer setup and local workflows.

 ---

 ## What Is This?